We Insist!: Reception and legacy

-Released in 1960 by Candid Records, We Insist! was not a commercial success and received mixed reviews from contemporary music critics.
+On its release in January 1961, We Insist! was not a commercial success and received mixed reviews from contemporary music critics.
 Many praised the album's ambitious concept, but some critics found it to be too controversial.
 Nonetheless, Roach vowed after its release that he would never again play music that is not socially relevant and told Down Beat magazine, "We American jazz musicians of African descent have proved beyond all doubt that we’re master musicians of our instruments.
 Now what we have to do is employ our skill to tell the dramatic story of our people and what we’ve been through."
 The album inspired Roach to broaden his scope as a composer and collaborate with choreographers, filmmakers, and Off-Broadway playwrights on projects such as a stage version of We Insist!.

 Audiences, along with critics, found the album to be controversial.
 This was especially the case in the performances of the work at the Jazz Gallery in New York City.
 However, according to DownBeat magazine, 2,500 NAACP members were in the audience at a performance at the NAACP national convention, and there was a decision to "support further performances in as many cities as could be fitted into a schedule.
 There [was] even a proposal calling for air travel in a chartered Freedom Plane".